Updated May 2026

 Disclosure: Holton/Jackson County Chamber of Commerce sponsored this post.
 However, all opinions and photographs are my own.

-The town was hosting the 15th Annual Fall Fest the day I arrived and the Kansas weather couldn’t have been more beautiful.
+The town was hosting the 15th Annual Fall Fest the day I arrived, and the Kansas weather couldn’t have been more beautiful.

 FALL FEST

 Holton’s Fall Fest celebration showcased shopping and food vendors, a scarecrow contest, a Shut The Back Door contest, and a chili cook-off.
-Residents gathered on sidewalks in front of tables tasting chili samples made by various businesses.
+Residents gathered on sidewalks in front of tables serving chili samples from various businesses.
 Children stood in line to get their faces painted.
 Townies greeted one another in passing.
 The town was bustling with activity.

 Shut the Door Contest

-A handful of local businesses in town painted a backdoor to their business as an entry into the Shut the Door Contest.
+A handful of local businesses in town painted a back door as an entry for the Shut the Door Contest.
 Each colorfully painted door draws foot traffic to a business while beautifying downtown’s back alleyways.
 An overall winner was selected during the festival.

 During my self-guided tour, I came upon whimsical paintings depicting flowers and landscape scenes.
 One door showcased a Mexican restaurant’s theme.
 You don’t necessarily need a map to find the back door murals.
 Keep your eyes peeled as you walk down the alleyways in the downtown area.